sybrew/the-seo-framework/readme.txt

 		-> Or, should we set a "default"?
 		-> Will this cause problems when deleting a post?
 Does TSF even invoke anything then, or does WP handle everything?

-TODO deJqueryfy more, with Element, we can grab jQuery via:
-	// Backward compatibility for jQuery vs ES. if ( element?.[0] )
-		element = element[0];

 **For everyone**

 * **Added:**